Read More about Medicare

 - Enroll in a stand-alone Part D drug plan for the first time if you voluntarily opted out of other drug coverage, such as coverage provided by a current or former employer.

-In all cases, your new coverage begins Jan.
+In all cases, your new coverage begins on Jan.
 1. If you’re switching drug plans or Medicare Advantage plans, you do not need to actively “disenroll” from the one you are leaving — the act of enrolling in a new plan automatically cancels coverage under the old one.
-Similarly, if you’re in a Medicare Advantage plan but enroll in a stand-alone drug plan during open enrollment, this automatically cancels the old plan and also switches you to the traditional Medicare program for your medical benefits.
+Similarly, if you’re in a Medicare Advantage plan but enroll in a stand-alone drug plan during the open enrollment, this automatically cancels the old plan and also switches you to the traditional Medicare program for your medical benefits.